 - おこk = Another way of saying OKOK;

 - ひy = Abbreviation of hiwai meaning obscene, crazy;

 - NG = Not good (no good);

 - ggrks = Abbreviation for guuguru kensaku (google search);

 - JK/JD/JC/JS = Joshi (female) from (Kou) High School, (Dai) College, (Chu) High School, (Shou) Elementary;

 - 演奏してみた = Music presentation;

 - 歌ってみた = Attempt to sing a song, cover;

 - 踊ってみた = Attempt to dance to a song;

-Have you ever had the chance to use this very popular site among Japanese and otaku?
+Have you had the chance to use this site that is very popular among Japanese and otakus?
 What is your experience with him?
-Have you seen any reference in anime?
-I hope you enjoyed this short article, thanks for the comments and shares.
+Have you seen any references in anime?
+Hope you enjoyed this little article, thanks for the comments and shares.